JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 #### 1.3.5.5 Support Vector Machine <a class="anchor" id="1.3.5.5"></a>

-[Support Vector Machine](https://dl.acm.org/doi/10.1145/130385.130401) plots each observation in an N-dimensional space corresponding to the number of features in the data set and finds a hyperplane that maximally separates the different classes by a maximally large margin (which is defined as the distance between the hyperplane and the closest data points from each class).
-The algorithm applies kernel transformation by mapping non-linearly separable data using the similarities between the points in a high-dimensional feature space for improved discrimination.

 1. The [support vector machine model](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) from the <mark style="background-color: #CCECFF"><b>sklearn.svm</b></mark> Python library API was implemented.
 2. The model contains 5 hyperparameters:
     * <span style="color: #FF0000">C</span> = inverse of regularization strength held constant at a value of 1